chisana-mori/spydon-1/apps/frontend/README.md

 # Robusta Frontend (Next.js)

 This frontend is built with Next.js (App Router) + TypeScript + Tailwind CSS (v4).
-It provides the management console for Robusta Hub.
+It provides the management console for Spydon.

 ## Getting Started